 What MMM tells you: how much incremental revenue each channel drives at the macro level, and what the diminishing returns curve looks like for Meta spend specifically.

-What it doesn’t tell you: what’s working at the campaign or creative level, or how to optimize week to week.
+What it doesn’t tell you: what’s working at the campaign or creative level — which is why creative testing matters, or how to optimize week to week.
+See also my breakdown of Advantage+ Shopping campaigns.
+For the creative side of this equation, see AI creative analysis systems.

 Layer 2: Incrementality Testing (Geo-Holdout or Ghost Bids)